 Reduction in key diet species such as salmonids may negatively affect otter populations in the catchment.
 Competition with the invasive non- native mink may act in combination in this regard.
 Again, such impacts downstream of the Kanturk discharge are considered unlikely, as the effluent is overall compliant with UWWT regulations.
-Describe mitigation measures that are to be introduced to avoid, reduce or remedy the adverse effects on the integrity of the site Overall, the Banteer WWTP generates UWWT compliant effluent, and is underloaded by some degree.
+Overall, the Banteer WWTP generates UWWT compliant effluent, and is underloaded by some degree.
 However, only secondary treatment is currently applied.
 The Freshwater Pearl Mussel Sub-basin Plan makes specific reference to investigating the need for upgrade due to overloading and installing nutrient removal at the plant, owing to the proximal downstream presence of pearl mussels.
 However, no increase in nutrient loading is currently observed in the Blackwater.
 Cork County Council have reported that the plant could be upgraded in the future via adjacent land purchase should overloading become an issue.
 There are currently no plans in place to upgrade the plant to tertiary treatment.
 Ongoing monitoring of the inorganic nutrient levels in the effluent and downstream of the WWTP is recommended.
-Conclusion The main Blackwater channel displays high ecological status downstream of the Allow and Glen River confluences.
-Sampling of the river downstream of the Banteer WWTP indicates that the river displays high status for BOD, Ammonia and Orthophosphate.
-As such, it may appear that the minor puritient input from this plant is not leading to negative ecological impacts.
-Given that high ecological conditions prevail in the Blackwater around the Allowand Glen River confluences, it is reasonable to suggest that the dilution factors and assimilative capacity in the Blackwater at this location are sufficiently high to absorb any low levels of phosphate and/or ammonia.
+The main Blackwater channel displays high ecological status downstream of the Allow and Glen River confluences.
+Sampling of the river downstream of the Banteer WWTP indicates that the river displays high status for BOD, Amounta and Orthophosphate.
+As such, it may appear that the minor partient input from this plant is not leading to negative ecological impacts.
+Given that high ecological conditions prevail in the Blackwater around the Allow and Glen River confluences, it is reasonable to suggest that the dilution factors and assimilative capacity in the Blackwater at this location are Sufficiently high to absorb any low levels of phosphate and/or ammonia.
 Pearl Mussel populations in the immediate area are therefore unlikely to be impacted to any major degree along this stretch of the Blackwater.
 This takes into account the potential cumulative influence of the WWTP in Kanturk and other such pressures.
 The assessment therefore concludes that, at present, potential impacts to the cSAC resulting from the Banteer discharge are not considered to be significant, given the excellent status of the Blackwater downstream of the WWTP and the lack of any measurable change in water chemistry.
 The plant should however be closely monitored for changes to this situation due to increased loading or increases in phosphate/ammonia levels in the effluent.